Linde chairman survives protest vote over Praxair merger

 The headquarters of the new holding company will probably be in Ireland, Linde CEO Aldo Belloni said on Wednesday.

-Reitzle may have to use his casting vote to outgun labour representatives when it comes to a vote on the merger by Linde's supervisory board.
+Reitzle may have to use his casting vote to outgun labor representatives when it comes to a vote on the merger by Linde's supervisory board.
 He reiterated he was prepared to do so.

 Some shareholders expressed concern that the strife over the merger was distracting Linde management from day-to-day operations, and that a discontented workforce would not make for a successful new merged entity.